FLOSIC/PublicRelease_2019/README.md

 # FLOSIC code public release

+### There is a newer version of FLOSIC software.
+Please refer to FLOSIC2020 for more features and bug fixes: https://github.com/FLOSIC/PublicRelease_2020

 ## FLOSIC18

 FLOSIC18 is an electronic structure software package that implements the FERMI-LOWDIN Self-interaction correction (FLO-SIC) method for atoms and molecules.
 FLO-SIC removes self-interaction errors from density functional theory calculations.